tuttlelm/pyHXExpress/README.md

 supported insights into the polymodality of the HDX data.

 ## How to use this tool
-For now just grab the pyhxexpress.py, config.py, and requirements.txt files.

 You'll need python 3.8+ and Jupyter Notebook.
-For additonal dependencies run:
+You can use pip install to install.
+See [00_Installation.md](Documentation/00_Installation.md) for more details.

-    pip install -r requirements.txt
+    pip install pyhxexpress

-See Documentation for a guide to analysis.
+Once installed, there are additional guides in the [Documentation](Documentation/01_Overview.md) to help you get started.

 ### References